HAWAIʻI

 Environmental Impacts

-Wild boar are highly destructive to Hawaiʻi’s ecosystems due to their rooting behavior, which tears up forest floors, uproots native plants, and disrupts soil structure.
-This activity creates open ground that invites invasive species and eliminates habitat for native understory plants and ground-nesting birds.
+Wild pigs are detrimental to Hawaiʻi’s ecosystems due to their rooting behavior, which tears up forest floors, uproots native plants, and disrupts soil structure.
+This activity creates open ground that allows invasive species to establish and impacts habitat for native understory plants and ground-nesting birds.
 Their wallowing behavior forms muddy depressions that collect standing water, providing ideal breeding grounds for mosquitoes, which increases the spread of avian malaria—a major threat to Hawaiʻi’s native forest birds.
-Wild boar also consume and disperse seeds of invasive plants, accelerating their spread.
+Wild pigs are also a known predator of ground nesting animals (eggs, seabirds, amphibians, etc.) and other small to medium sized species (e.g. cow calfs).
+Wild pigs also consume and disperse seeds of invasive plants, accelerating their spread.